gustavnavar/Grid.Blazor/README.md

 A fork from: https://gridmvc.codeplex.com/

-It supports .NET Core 3.0 Preview 7
+It supports .NET Core 3.0 Preview 8

+**Important**:
-**Important** If you use EF Core 3.0, continue using **EF Core 3.0 Preview5**.
+If you use EF Core 3.0, you can use EF Core 3.0 Preview8 as it implements almost all Linq features.

-EF Core 3.0 Preview6 and Preview7 have not implemented all Linq features and many queries throw exceptions: https://devblogs.microsoft.com/dotnet/announcing-entity-framework-core-3-0-preview-6-and-entity-framework-6-3-preview-6/

-It is expected that EF Core 3.0 Preview8 will implement all Linq features.
+The only missing one that I've detected is related to searches on non-text columns.
+If you use this grid feature you should keep using EF Core 3.0 Preview5.

 ## Demo
 http://gridblazor.azurewebsites.net